OTUSOFE365025/project-group-24-crn-45740/ATAM Assessment.md

 - **M1 – Add a new data source**
   - **Stimulus:** University adds a new analytics or advising system that AIDAP must integrate.
   - **Environment:** System is live.
-  - **Response:** A new adapter is added behind the Integration Facade without major changes to core services.
+  - **Response:** A new adapter is added behind the Integration Facade without big changes to core services.
   - **Importance:** Medium
   - **Risk:** Medium